eslint/eslint/docs/src/rules/require-unicode-regexp.md

 :::

+## Options

+This rule has one object option:

+* `"requireFlag": "u"|"v"` requires a particular Unicode regex flag

 ## When Not To Use It

 If you don't want to warn on regular expressions without either a `u` or a `v` flag, then it's safe to disable this rule.